Rear-Enders : Everything You might Need To Know

 2. Hard acceleration – the following driver accelerates too quickly

-3. Lack of attention – the following driver does not notice a slow-down of traffic
+3. Lack of attention – the following driver does not notice a slow-down in traffic

 4. Tailgating – the following driver is driving too close

-5. Unsafe driving for the road conditions – the following driver is driving too fast for the road condition such as wet, icy, damaged surface or other road hazards.
+5. Unsafe driving for the road conditions – the following driver is driving too fast for the road condition such as wet, icy, damaged surfaces, or other road hazards.